Invitations

 1. Go to Engagements > Settings > Program > Invitations.

 2. Enter the number of reports you’d like to receive every 30 days in the Report volume field.
-HackerOne recommends starting out by setting a target of receiving 5 valid reports every 30 days.
+HackerOne recommends starting with a target of receiving five valid reports every 30 days.

 • The report volume is measured by the amount of valid reports submitted in the past 30 days.
-Valid reports include reports that have been marked by you as Triaged or Resolved.
-Reports that are left in New or marked to any other state won't count toward this goal.
+Valid reports include reports you have marked as Triaged or Resolved.
+Reports left in New or marked as any other state won't count toward this goal.
 Learn more about report states.

 3. Click Save.